Finite-size corrections to Fermi's golden rule: I. Decay rates: Introduction: wave zone vs particle zone

-Now, the probability for transition processes in the wave zone is not factorized due to the finite-size corrections, but the whole process is described by the product of wave functions of each microscopic process
+Now, the probability for transition processes in the wave zone is not factorized due to the finite-size corrections, but the whole process is described by the product of wave functions of each microscopic process:

-Because the probability of the whole processes is not factorized, Markov nature of the multiple processes is lost.
-The non-Markov nature is related with a EPR correlation \cite{EPR} and may give various implications.
+Because the probability of the whole process is not factorized, the Markov nature of the multiple processes is lost.
+The non-Markov nature is related to an EPR correlation \cite{11} and may have various implications.

-The decay rates are studied in the present paper and the scattering cross sections are studied in a subsequent paper.
+The decay rates are studied in the present paper and the scattering cross sections will be studied in a subsequent paper.
 This paper is organized in the following manner.
-In Section 2, a wave function and S-matrix at a finite-time interval are shown to be different from those of the infinite-time interval.
-Particles described by wave packets and their interactions caused by a local Hamiltonian are summarized in Section 3.
-Two-body decays are studied in Section 4, and radiative decays of atoms, nuclears, and particles are studied in Section 5.
-In Section 6 we study decay processes and thermodynamics of quantum particles.
-Summary is given in Section 7.
+In Sect.
+2, a wave function and $S$-matrix at a finite-time interval are shown to be different from those of the infinite-time interval.
+Particles described by wave packets and their interactions caused by a local Hamiltonian are summarized in Sect.
+3. Two-body decays are studied in Sect.
+4, and radiative decays of atoms, nuclei, and particles are studied in Sect.
+5. In Sect.
+6, we study the decay processes and thermodynamics of quantum particle.
+A summary is given in Sect.
+7.